Deer Resistant Shrubs

 Flowers

-Mountain laurel offers strong deer resistance along with evergreen structure and refined spring bloom, making it a reliable choice where browsing pressure is a concern.
+Mountain laurel combines evergreen structure with dependable deer resistance, making it a steady presence in shaded garden settings with consistent year-round coverage.
 Kalmia latifolia is grown for its dense, glossy foliage and clusters of cup-shaped flowers that appear in late spring, ranging from soft pink to white.
 Its leathery leaves and naturally compact growth make it less appealing to deer while maintaining a consistent, structured presence, providing long-lasting form and reliable structure throughout the entire growing season.

 A strong fit for borders, woodland edges, or foundation plantings, these shrubs maintain consistent coverage while experiencing minimal browsing damage from wildlife.
 Kalmia latifolia ‘Pink Charm’ (shown here) adds clear pink flowers with deeper markings, creating a brighter, more defined display in spring.
 Together, these selections offer evergreen form, seasonal color, and reliable performance in deer-resistant landscapes.